Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

     Diagram of simple topology

 If you use the :code:`complex` option then a network topology will be generated that has all of the PLCs and the SCADA in their own independent network.
-They will all have a switch and a router, these then connect to a central router through their public ip addresses.
+They will all have a switch and a router, these then connect to a central router through their public IP addresses.
 This makes testing of attacks such as man in the middle more realistic.

 .. figure:: static/complex_topo.svg